ashutoshbsathe/voxeler/README.md

+# voxeler

+A voxelized modeler (similar to Minecraft's creative mode) written in pure C++ and OpenGL.
+Part of CS675 - Computer Graphics course at IIT Bombay.
+Please see the report for more details.

-# Assignment 1 -- Voxelized Modeling
+## Assignment 1 -- Voxelized Modeling

 Declaration: